HemaxiN/3DVascNet/README.md

 ## Graphical User Interface - 3DVascNet

 3DVascNet is available as a GUI that allows to automatically analyse 3D microscopy images of retinal blood vessels.
-A detailed explanation of the installation and step-by-step use of 3DVascNet’s GUI can be found [here]().
+Instructions for downloading and using our 3DVascNet software can be found [here]().

 ![](https://github.com/HemaxiN/3DVesselSegmentation/blob/main/images/interface.png)